NickMcConnell/AngbandPlus/lib/help/readme.txt

 === Hyperlinks ===

-Zangband supports links between help files as follows.
+XBAND supports links between help files as follows.
 At the point in the text where you wish to insert a link, place the text '[#]' where '#' is any letter or digit ('a' and 'A' are distinct for this purpose).
 This is to tell the reader which key to press to activate the link.